 Do not allow campers to attend Girls Camp if the camper exhibits signs of illness during the week prior to camp.

 Is the Retreat Center equipped for weather-related emergencies?Christina Griffis2021-03-14T17:53:26-05:00

 Yes, the Retreat Center has a state approved weather-related emergency plan to protect all campers during local weather situations.
 The facility is designed to safely accommodate guests during local weather threats.
 Retreat Center and camp directors work closely with local meteorologists to monitor any threatening weather in real time communication.

-Day Camp, July 16th, is a day of missions education and fun for campers not quite ready for a residential camp experience!
-Day camp fees are $35; camp t-shirt and lunch are included in camp fees.
-Campers attending day camp experience a full day of Missions-focused activities for Girls finishing K-3rd grade; Mothers, Sponsors, Aunts, and Grandmothers are welcomed too!
-Guests will participate in typical camp activities including swimming, worship, and Bible study.
-(Sponsors and parents can decide whether 3rd grade campers attend day or resident camp).
-Come join the fun!!!
+Day Camp, July 5th, is designed for girls (grades K-3rd) to enjoy a full day of missions education and fun in a camp environment.
+Day camp fees are $35; camp t-shirt and all activities are included in camp fees.
+Campers attending day camp experience age-appropriate Missions-focused and summer camp activities including break-out camptivities, swimming, worship, and Bible study.
+(Sponsors and parents can determine if 3rd grade campers attend day or resident camp).
+Come join a day of fun!!!

 Mission Camp directors, the advisory committee of sponsors, and volunteers facilitate Girls Camp.
 Between Day Camp for the younger campers and Resident Camp for the older elementary-age girls, over 200 people assist, attend, or support Girls Camp each summer.